richafnu/Viva/Viva/glint/reports/aggregate-trending.md

 ---
 title: Viva Glint aggregate grouping - trends and best practices
-description: Aggregate grouping can surface useful insights but the survey cycles must be identical in order for this trend to show. ms.author: JudithWeiner
+description: Aggregate grouping can surface useful insights, but the survey cycles must be identical in order for trend data to show. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry